NEWLY DIAGNOSED

 Can you show me which markers support bile duct origin, and which markers were used to rule out other possible primary cancers?

-These markers should be requested early because they may affect immunotherapy, HER2-directed treatment, clinical trial matching, or whether further testing is needed.
+These markers should be requested early by your medical professional because they may affect treatment decisions, clinical trial matching, immunotherapy, HER2-directed treatment, or whether more testing is needed.

 MMR Status